simplecode-io/simple-react-boiler/README.md

 ## Jest

+- Run `npm run test` to run tests
+- Run `npm run test:watch` to run test continuously

 ## SASS

 ## Fonts

 - Includes support for Roboto with charsets [latin] and styles [300,700,regular] includes the formats [woff,woff2].

-  > Note: More fonts can be downloaded from here: https://google-webfonts-helper.herokuapp.com/fonts
+  > More fonts can be downloaded from here: https://google-webfonts-helper.herokuapp.com/fonts

 ## Images